The First Cans from National Can Company

 For more details on Commonwealth see my September 2006 COM.

 Pittsburgh Brewing may be the clearest evidence that something went wrong with National's cans.
 They signed a contract with National for cans in late Summer 1936.
 In late October 1936 they began running ads advertising their flagship brand, Iron City, would soon be appearing in "the new special DOUBLE-LINED" cans.
-(The ad to the left was dated 10/29/36).
+(Click here to see an ad dated 10/29/36).
 I found ads for the cans for late October and mid November.
 By December 1936 any mention of Iron City in cans was dropped from their ads, and by January 1937 Iron City ads mentioned only the beer in bottles.
 By 1940 or so, Iron City beer, with a different label, was being canned not in National's flat tops, but in Continental Can's "Cap-Sealed" conetops.

 What happened?
 Apparently the lining in the cans had problems resulting in spoiled beer.
 Pittsburgh Brewing abandoned the cans before they could do irrevocable harm to their reputation.
 As noted earlier, abandoning flat top cans was not a decision to take lightly, as using flat tops required a special canning line with its own equipment.
 The first Iron City can is rare.